top of page

 Important: Owner-builder work does not include attached houses like townhouses or duplexes, as these share walls or rooflines with other dwellings.

-Do You Need a Licence for your build project?
+Do You Need a Permit for Your WA Project?

-If your building project requires a permit and the estimated cost exceeds $20,000, you will need either a registered building contractor or owner-builder approval.
+If your building project requires a permit and the total estimated cost of materials and labor exceeds $20,000, you legally require either a registered building contractor or an official owner-builder approval certificate.
+Building work cannot be split into smaller contracts to bypass this threshold.

 Applying to Be an Owner-Builder